KASA-RAHUL/Graduate-Admissions-Prediction/README.md

 # Graduate-Admissions-Prediction
-📊 Predicting graduate admission chances using regression analysis on the Jamboree dataset.
-Includes EDA, feature engineering, linear regression modeling, and actionable insights.
+This project analyzes the Jamboree Admissions dataset to identify key factors (GRE, TOEFL, CGPA, SOP, LOR, Research, University Rating) influencing graduate admissions.
+It applies regression models and statistical inference to predict a student's chance of admit and derive actionable recommendations.